tttp/civi-charlatan/README.md

 To make it easier to clean your db if needed, the source of these contacts is "imaginary friend".

+##TESTING##
+You can test the speed of an action using
+> $node test/hammer.js example 100

+This will emulate 100 autocomplete.
+So if searching for "xavi", it will do a search for "x", one for "xa", one for "xav" and one for "xavi".
+It randomly fetch contacts and the queries are on existing names, emails or first names

 ##TODO##

 - Modify so contacts have one or several emails, phones and addresses